Autodesk-Forge/forge-tutorial-postman/ModelDerivative_07/instructions/task-4.md

   ![Select Model Browser](../images/tutorial_7_select_model_browser.png "Select Model Browser")

-  Note how the spaces are now listed in the Model Browser.
-Note that spaces are hidden by default.
+  Note that spaces are now listed in the Model Browser.
+Spaces are hidden by default, just like they are in Revit.
 Click the "eye icon" next to **Spaces** to display it.

   ![Spaces](../images/tutorial_7_spaces.png "Spaces")